socotra/jwt/index.md

 Welcome!
-Deploy [your playground](https://studio.sandbox.socotra.com) tenant in Socotra's sandbox, then give this a try:
+Deploy [your playground](https://studio.sandbox.socotra.com) tenant in Socotra's `sandbox` env, then give this a try:

 ```
 $ npx github:socotra/jwt#main help